Leading Conversations with Professors

 - “Our Advice to the Class of 2021” brochure, which was mailed home to students beginning in fall semester.

-- Semester at a Glance, Fall 2017: both a sample with test and paper dates added (in .pdf) and a blank copy in .docx for students to use themselves.
+- Semester at a Glance, current semester: both a sample with test and paper dates added (in .pdf) and a blank copy in .docx for students to use themselves.
 The idea is that students plan in the first week by combining the major assignments from the syllabus into a single one-page document.

 We don’t think it important for faculty to spend considerable time discussing these resources, but we would like the faculty member or student assistant to make sure new students are aware the resources exist.